 Per Hour Worked - You can set a per hour rate to be deducted for each recorded hour worked.

-Track Balance - Selecting this checkbox (available across all deduction types) will prevent the deduction from applying once the current balance (set on the employee's Default Pay tab) is reduced to 0.
+Track Balance - Selecting this checkbox will allow you to track the amount deducted and set an opening balance for an employee, if desired, to prevent the deduction from applying once the balance is reduced to 0.
+Learn more here: Track Balance

 Third Party Deduction